sammyne/the-rust-programming-language/chapter16/README.md

 *multiple producer, single consumer*
 - The abbreviations `tx` and `rx` are traditionally used in many fields for *transmitter* and *receiver* respectively
 - The receiving end of a channel has two useful methods: `recv` and `try_recv`
-  - `try_recv` doesn’t block, but will instead return a `Result<T, E>` immediately: an `Ok` value holding a message if one is available and an `Err` value if there aren’t any messages this time
+  - `try_recv` doesn't block, but will instead return a `Result<T, E>` immediately: an `Ok` value holding a message if one is available and an `Err` value if there aren’t any messages this time
   - Using `try_recv` is useful if this thread has other work to do while waiting for messages
 - Examples as [_06_08](./listings/_06_08/src/main.rs)
     - Listing 16-6: Creating a channel and assigning the two halves to tx and rx